Jānis Vanags: Background and education

 Vanags studied at Liepaja 5th High School (1965–1976), the Latvian State University Chemistry Department (1976–1982), and the Lutheran Theological Seminar (1984–1989).
 He worked as a chemistry teacher in Riga Vilis Lacis 31st High School (1982–1985).

 Religious career

 Vanags was ordained as a pastor in 1985.
 He was appointed by the synod to lead the Evangelical Lutheran Church of Latvia in 1993, following the death of Kārlis Gailītis, the previous archbishop, in a car crash.
-He was consecrated to the episcopate by the Lutheran Bishop of Stockholm, Henrik Svenungsson, on 29 August 1993.
+He was consecrated to the episcopate by the Lutheran Bishop of Stockholm, Henrik Svenungsson, on 29 August 1993, bringing the Swedish line of apostolic succession to the Evangelical Lutheran Church of Latvia.

 Lutheranism is the leading religious tradition in Latvia, with a quarter of the country's 2.4 million population counted by the church as active members.
 Vanags has returned to the historic practice of the Lutheran Church by refusing to ordain women since his appointment in 1993.
 The ordination of women was formally banned by the synod in 2016.

 He retired on 30 August 2025 during a service in Riga Cathedral where he laid his crozier and pectoral cross on the altar of the cathedral.